By Seth Eggert, Staff Writer

 That being said, iRacing and other sim racing platforms have become a breeding ground for some of the future stars of the real-world that have pushed the concept of ‘Sim 2 Reality,’ such as Anthony Alfredo, Rajah Caruth, and Parker Retzlaff.

-It’s impossible to know if another driver that competed on stage in the eNASCAR Coca-Cola iRacing Series Pro Battle, or in the Monday Night Racing Season 4 championship race, could become a ‘Sim 2 Reality’ star.
+It’s impossible to know if another driver that competed on stage in the eNASCAR Coca-Cola iRacing Series Pro Battle, or in the Monday Night Racing Season 4 championship race, could become a ‘Sim 2 Reality’ star or journalist.

 When the next Pro Battle takes place, it could be four different stars of eNASCAR’s top level competing on stage.
 This one event, combined with the Monday Night Racing season finale earlier this year, could lay the groundwork for a LAN (Local Area Network) event for NASCAR and iRacing, similar to those from other major eSports competitions, such as Fortnite, League of Legends, Rainbow Six Siege, Rocket League and more.